 Black Lake Slabs WI2-3 Trad, Ice, Alpine

-Black Lake - West Gully WI4 Trad, Ice, Alpine, 5 pitches, Grade III
+Black Lake - West Gully WI4 Trad, Ice, Alpine, 5 pitches

 Featured Route For Glacier Gorge